Bio

-Mark Engel is a figurative painter whose practice investigates the body as a site of transformation, perception, and psychological depth.
-Drawing on themes of connection, involution, and the fluid nature of selfhood, Engel constructs layered compositions that merge the figure with elements of landscape, gesture, and abstraction.
-His paintings explore the tension between form and dissolution, using fragmentation and distortion to reflect transitional states and the porous boundaries between interior and exterior experience.
+Mark Engel is a figurative painter whose work explores the body as a site of transformation, shifting perception, and psychological complexity.
+Through layered compositions that merge figures with evolving landscape environments, Engel investigates themes of connection, multiplicity, and the fluid nature of selfhood.
+His paintings move between structure and dissolution, using fragmentation and distortion to evoke transitional states of being.

-He has exhibited widely in solo and group exhibitions, including Shapeshifters at Know Future Gallery, Constellations at Vargas Gallery, and group shows at Baton Rouge Gallery Center for Contemporary Art, Limner Gallery in New York, and 33 Contemporary Gallery in Chicago.
-His work has been featured in Create!
-Magazine, Artsin Square, and Artianne Magazine.
+His recent solo shows include Shifting Terrain at Triton Museum of Art, Shapeshifters at Know Future Gallery, and Constellations at Vargas Gallery, and numerous group shows including Ryan Graff Contemporary, Pamela Walsh Gallery, Baton Rouge Gallery Center for Contemporary Art, and Euphrat Museum of Art.
+His work has been featured in multiple magazines including Artsin Square, Content Magazine, and Curatory Magazine.

-Engel is a professor at Mission College in Santa Clara, California, and has contributed to arts education through teaching residencies and faculty exhibitions.
+Engel received an MFA from San Jose State University and is a professor at Mission College in Santa Clara, California.
+He has contributed to arts education through teaching residencies and faculty exhibitions.
 His ongoing exploration of the figure offers a visual language for the complexities of becoming.

 CV